swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

     These settings ensure that all changes pass the CI/CD pipeline before merging.

+    Note that branch protection rules are available for free on public repositories.
+    On private repositories, they require a GitHub Pro plan for personal accounts or a GitHub Team plan for organizations.

 ### Switch back to the main branch and pull latest changes

 Now that the merge is done, you can get the changes on the main branch.